intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/GroveTemperatureAndHumidity/README.md

 ## What you'll learn
 * How to find the right UPM sensor library for your device
 * Instantiate a UPM sensor library class
+* How to use the [Delay](https://www.arduino.cc/reference/en/language/functions/time/delay/) function in Arduino
+* How to use the [DebugSerial](https://www.arduino.cc/reference/en/language/functions/communication/serial/) function in Arduino

 ## Gather your materials
 * [UP²\* board](http://www.up-board.org/upsquared)